petarov/apple-mdm-clients/README.md

 # Logging

-The libraries use SLF4J, so you can plug debug and trace logs into your own logger.
+The libraries use SLF4J, so you can route debug and trace logs into your own logger.
 Here is a simple `log4j2.xml` example:

 ```xml
 <logger name="net.vexelon.mdm" level="debug" additivity="false">